Mohinder Suresh: Genesis

 Mohinder, who has known for some time that Sylar was posing as Zane, drugs him when they return to Mohinder's apartment.
 He straps Sylar to a chair and hooks him up to an I.V., filled with curare, a liquid that prevents Sylar from using his powers.
 Mohinder almost shoots Sylar, but Sylar persuades him not to do it.
 Mohinder realizes that he needs Sylar alive for a few more minutes so he can continue his research.
-After he is done, Mohinder tries to shoot Sylar in the head, but Sylar stops the bullet in mid-air using telekinesis.
-He breaks free and tells Mohinder that he had stopped the I.V. long ago, and that Mohinder did not notice because he was so involved in his research.
-At the end of the episode "Parasite", Peter finds a bloodied Mohinder pinned to the ceiling.
+Sylar breaks free and tells Mohinder that he had stopped the I.V. long ago, and that Mohinder did not notice because he was so involved in his research.
+At the end of the episode, Peter finds a bloodied Mohinder pinned to the ceiling.
 Mohinder is just barely able to reveal that Sylar is standing behind Peter before Peter is attacked.

 As Peter and Sylar fight, Mohinder is released from the ceiling.
 He manages to ram the map into Sylar, knocking him out and taking out the body of Peter but not before taking the List as well.
 He later takes the body to the Petrelli's mansion.
 Later on, Thompson arrives at Mohinder's apartment to convince him to work with Primatech, offering him vast resources to do research but Mohinder is more concerned with stopping Sylar.
 Thompson says they both have the same interests and asks him to join forces.
-At first, Mohinder declines the offer, insisting that anything that happens should be under his ground, because he had the List.
 Then Thompson tells him of Molly Walker and her sickness and power.
 Mohinder goes immediately to see her.
 Mohinder learns that she can stop Sylar by tracking him, but needs to cure her sickness of nerve deterioration.
 Mohinder discovers that his sister, Shanti, had the same illness and died of it, and that his father had found a cure for it without telling anyone.
 Mohinder researches and discovers that by giving Molly his own functioning antibodies, it will restore her humoral immune response.

 Later, Noah Bennet and Matt Parkman come into the building.
 Molly tells Mohinder that Matt is there.
 Through the surveillance camera, they see Mr. Bennet and Parkman approaching the room.
-Bennet wants to kill Molly to protect Claire, but Mohinder will not let him and holds a gun to Bennet, who is holding a gun to Molly.
+Bennet wants to kill Molly to protect Claire, but Mohinder will not let him.
 Matt Parkman ceases the potential gunfire and Mohinder escapes the building with Molly, Micah Sanders, Niki Sanders, and D.L.
 Hawkins.